-Earlier, the word had been used in English with a sense of "grace, talent from God" (1875), directly from Latinized Greek; and in the form charism (plural charismata) it is attested with this sense in English from 1640s.
+In the form charism (plural charismata) it is attested in the "special spiritual gift from god" sense from 1640s.
 Middle English, meanwhile, had karisme "spiritual gift, divine grace" (c.
 1500).

 Web design and development by MaoningTech.